 Anticipation - The Blog - U.S.A.

-JFK Minute Suites Review: From the floor to our own private suite inside Terminal 4 Concourse B
+From the sleeping on the floor to our own private suite inside Terminal 4 Concourse B

 child sleeping on floor at JFK airport